ireynolds/sms-immunization-manager/website/content/contribute/index.md

 * toc
 {:toc}

 SIM's development is overseen by the University of Washington's Department of Computer Science and Engineering, but any other interested developers are welcome to contribute.
-If you need to modify SIM for your deployment, please work with us so that useful changes can be merged into the core product.
+If you need to modify SIM for your deployment, please work with us so that useful changes can be merged into the core product ([contact us](/about) and read about [merging your changes into trunk](#merging_your_changes_into_trunk)).

 ## Tools and Frameworks